pongasoft/vst-sam-spl-64/README.md

 Release Notes
 -------------
+### 2021-01-04 - `v1.4.3`
+* Minor change to ensure memory deletion in UI happens outside the critical section
+* Added support for Apple Chipset / universal build on macOS

 ### 2020-12-07 - `v1.4.2`
 * Migrated to Jamba 5.1.1 / VST SDK 3.7.1
 * Using shared buffers to minimize memory usage and avoid loading the sample over and over